-- The decline in the website monetization, according to industry studies CPM of the unidentified user (without 3rd party cookie tracking), is, on average, 50% lower.
+- According to industry studies CPM of the unidentified user (after blocking third party cookies in Chrome), is, on average, 50% lower.

-- Advertisers will focus on controlling frequency capping and reach and limit the number of websites and platforms where they place ads.
+- Marketers will focus on controlling frequency capping and reach and limit the number of websites and platforms where they place targeted ads.
 Small publishers will be the first to suffer.

 - Without tracking tools, the importance of panel research will increase.

 - Increased interest in ad buying via CPC and CPA models, since they do not require as much control over reach and cap frequency.